ihabunek/twitch-dl/docs/authentication.md

 Authentication
 ==============

-Some videos are subscriber-only and require you to be logged in.
+Some videos are visible to channel subscribers only.
+Twitch will attempt a workaround and download them anyway, but if this does not work you can use your own user account to download the stream.

 To accomplish this you need to find your auth token.
 It can be found using your browser, in a cookie named `auth_token`.

 1. Open twitch.tv in your browser and make sure you're logged in.
 2. Open developer tools (F12 shortcut in Firefox and Chrome).